agourlay/omnibus/README.md

 Omnibus [![Build Status](https://travis-ci.org/agourlay/omnibus.png?branch=master)](https://travis-ci.org/agourlay/omnibus)
 =========

-Omnibus is an HTTP friendly reactive message bus which means :
+Omnibus is an HTTP-friendly reactive message bus which means :

  - Topic hierachies and subscriptions are managed via a rest API.
- - Updates are streamed by Server-Sent-Event which can be easily consumed by javascript frontends as well.
+ - Updates are streamed by [Server-Sent-Event](http://www.html5rocks.com/en/tutorials/eventsource/basics/) which can be easily consumed by javascript frontends.
  - With reactive modes it is possible to replay specific parts of the events.
  - Subscriptions can be composed via the url keywords `+`.
- - It can be easily integrated in an existing Akka application.
+ - It can be easily integrated in an existing [Akka](http://akka.io/) application.

 **This is still a work in progress, any API is likely to change**